 BSI dug into the compost at regional facilities with the University of British Columbia to make sure our products return to the earth.

 Why do you care?
 Compostable products become a part of our Canadian landscape through the soil.
-When these pass through your hands, you want to be sure they really do what they say they do.
-At BSIbio it’s our duty to make responsible products, taking into account that they will never disappear, and can only be converted into something else.
-Your interest and support of our mission helps make that happen!
+When you buy these products, you want to be sure they really do what they say they do, breaking down completely and safely.
+This research is essential as we strive for truly responsible compostable products.
+Your interest and support of our mission helps make it happen!